GPStracking247/Best-GPS-Car-Trackers/README.md

 ---

-## 2. Bouncie
+## 2. Konnect

-Next up is **Bouncie**, a fantastic choice if you want a plug-and-play GPS tracker for your car that’s a breeze to set up.
+Next up is **Konnect**, a fantastic choice if you want a plug-and-play GPS tracker for your car that’s a breeze to set up.
 This little guy is an OBD port tracker—just pop it into the slot under your dashboard (where mechanics plug in their diagnostic tools), and you’re good to go.
-It’s powered by your car, so no battery worries, and it’s awesome for keeping an eye on driver behavior (looking at you, teen drivers) or even just making sure your vehicle’s running smoothly.
+The real-time GPS is powered by your car, so no battery worries, and it’s awesome for keeping an eye on driver behavior (looking at you, teen drivers) or even just making sure your vehicle’s running smoothly.

-Here’s the rundown: Bouncie hooks up to your car’s computer and sends live tracking info to the Bouncie app on your phone.
+Here’s the rundown: Konnect GPS hooks up to your car’s computer and sends live tracking info to the SilverCloud app on your phone.
 You’ll see your car’s real-time location, trip history, and even handy extras like fuel levels and engine health alerts.
 It’s got geofencing and speed alerts too, so you’ll know if your car motorcycle or van wanders off or if someone’s pushing the pedal too hard.
-The app is a dream to use—people rave about it—and while there’s a small monthly fee, the combo of vehicle locator and car health tracking makes it worth every penny.
-For an easy, all-in-one car GPS tracker, Bouncie’s a winner.
+The app is a dream to use—people rave about it—and the best part?
+The tracking device has no monthly fees for the first year, making the vehicle locator and car health tracking perfect for businesses.
+For an easy, all-in-one car GPS tracker, Konnect’s a winner.

 ---